SlinkyPotato/badgebuddy-processor/docs/participants.md

 - try to store all users from cache into db

 ### end of event
-- all present users are checked from channel
-- audio checked
 - endDate captured
 - retrieve all users from cache (check size of object and revisit this)
   - store new endDate for all users missing endDate